ryuichiueda/ueda_blog2_contents/pages/publication_en/main.md

 <h2><a name="proceedings"></a>Proceedings</h2>

+### 2018

+* **Ryuichi Ueda**, Masahiro Kato, Atsushi Saito, Ryo Okazaki: Teach-and-Replay of Mobile Robot with Particle Filter on Episode, IEEE International Conference on Robotics and Automation, Australia, Brisbane, 2018. (to appear)

 ### 2016

 * **Ryuichi Ueda**, Kotaro Mizuta, Hiroshi Yamakawa and Hiroyuki Okada: Particle Filter on Episode for Learning Decision Making Rule, Proc. of The 14th International Conference on Intelligent Autonomous Systems (IAS-14), Shanghai, July, 2016.